caffeine-storm/bear-wiki/Features.md

 ## Don't use temporary folder

 The interception phase collects all command which it was able to intercept into a temporary folder.
 This might be problematic for some use cases.
 Alternatively it can use IPC to send this information to the supervisor process.
-(This is how version 1.x was doing.)
+(This is how before version 0.5 was.)

 * Avoid to use not specified resources (planed ...)